Operational Hours Mon - Fri: 8:00AM - 4:30PM

 Treatable ovarian cancer is a Prescribed Minimum Benefit (PMB) condition under Diagnosis and Treatment Pair (DTP) code 952M – Cancer of ovary – treatable.
 According to the PMB regulation, treatable cancers are defined as follows:

-• they involve only the organ of origin and have not spread to adjacent organs;
+1. They involve only the organ of origin and have not spread to adjacent organs.

-• there is no evidence of distant metastatic spread;
+2. There is no evidence of distant metastatic spread.

-• they have not, by means of compression, infarction, or other means, brought about irreversible and irreparable damage to the organ within which they originated (for example, brain stem compression caused by a cerebral tumour) or another vital organ;
+3. They have not, by means of compression, infarction, or other means, brought about irreversible and irreparable damage to the organ within which they originated (for example, brain stem compression caused by a cerebral tumour) or another vital organ.

-• if points (i) to (iii) do not apply, there is a well-demonstrated five-year survival rate of greater than 10% for the given therapy for the condition concerned.
+4. If points 1 to 3 do not apply, there is a well-demonstrated five-year survival rate of greater than 10% for the given therapy for the condition concerned.

 According to the PMB regulations, schemes must pay for the diagnosis, treatment and care costs of treatable ovarian cancer, irrespective of the medical scheme option a member belongs to.
 This would include consultations with doctors and other health professionals, surgery, radiology, pathology, chemotherapy and radiation therapy.